 Contributors

 Emma Clark holds a BA (Hons).
-She cut her marketing teeth in the health and dieting niche before co-founding Regulate Co.
+She is EMDR and EFT trained, has a level 2 certification in Reiki, and is a certified Unyte Safe and Sound Protocol provider.
+Emma cut her teeth in the health and dieting niche before co-founding Regulate Co.
 She has an unhealthy obsession with Bon Jovi, aspires to own 1000 guinea pigs, and feels best in the sunshine with an ice cream in hand.

 Mark Walstrom holds a masters degree in clinical therapy and is a licensed practical counselor.
 He has 31 years experience as a psychotherapist in the field of Transpersonal Psychology with a focus on depression, anxiety, trauma and life transitions.